onset/lameta/README.md

 ## Troubleshooting

-### e2e
+### unit tests

+When running e2e tests, there is occasionally a mystery error like

+`TypeError: Cannot read property 'app' of undefined`

-When running e2e tests, there is occasionally a mystery error (that I haven't recorded) that won't go away, even if you got back to previous commits.
-It goes away with a restart, `git clean -dxf && yarn && yarn build-production && yarn test-e2e`.
+that won't go away, even if you got back to previous commits.
+It goes away with a restart, `git clean -dxf && yarn && yarn test`.

 Make sure everything is committed first!